Group 07

 TYLDESLEY SPARK

 Our project aims to ‘spark’ high street regeneration in Tyldesley Conservation Area through the restoration of historic shopfronts.
 The focus of this project is to transform a historic, abandoned high street shop into retail space on the ground floor and social housing on the first floor.
 The property also features a courtyard with stables to the rear, ripe with community potential.
-Through public engagement and on-site surveys, we hope to create a concept that serves the local community through social and economic growth.
+By exploring possibilities, we hope to create a concept that serves the local community through social and economic growth.
 We aim to produce visuals and CAD drawings of an adaptive reuse scheme that will potentially be used by the client to secure funding and planning permission for the vision, meaning our work can have a real-world impact.

 Harley F / Ibrahim Z / Jichuan D / Pinyi F / Taras M / Yufei S